olisystems/Documentation/OLIBOXv1.md

 ## Using SSH

 We highly recommend the usage of public and private keypairs for OLIBOXES v1 deployed in the field.
-Passwords can be brute-forced, so a PKI with local password encryption adds t
+Passwords can be brute-forced, so a PKI with local password encryption adds another layer of security.

 ## Using TMUX

 TMUX is a highly versatile tool for the administration of devices through an SSH tunnel.
 While a standard SSH tunnel only features one executable shell, TMUX will enable you to open multiple shells at once.
+With TMUX, you will be able to easily monitor multiple processes at once.

 There are many tutorials and cheat sheets available online: